 some depth, and I'm a competent programmer in several different development

 environments.
 I keep my hand in, writing my own weblog, installing the Brew House wireless network, creating the website for the magical Hiram Blake Camp, where we vacation in June and September, and building simple sites for a few friends, all for the fun of it.
 Most of my time recently has gone into work that emerges from my interest in Buddhism.
 I teach classes at the Osher Lifelong Learning Institute at the University of Cincinnati, do meditation training and work with Buddhist inmates at Lebanon Correctional Institution, and I participate in several local sanghas.
-I designed, write, and maintain the Dharma Study website.
-That's where I've posted most of what I've written for the past few years.
+I designed, write, and maintain the Dharma Study website, where I post materials I prepare for the classes I teach; and the Dhamma.now site, for the support of the small community that been gathering weekly to investigate the Buddha's teachings as a source of practical wisdom and guidance for living a flourishing life in very difficult times.
+Those two sites are where I've posted most of what I've written for the past few years.

 I'm basically a writer/communicator, and most of my